 Legionella bacteria are responsible for causing Legionnaires Disease and Pontiac fever.
-These are respiratory diseases that have pneumonia-like symptoms including fever, cough, and muscle aches.
-Typically, those at a higher risk of getting sick are the elderly, smokers, and people with weakened immune systems 1.
+Legionnaires’ Disease is a pneumonia that is accompanied by flu-like symptoms including fever, cough, and muscle aches.
+Typically, those at a higher risk of getting sick are the elderly, smokers, and people with weakened immune systems.
 Currently, a vaccine is not available that can prevent Legionnaires’ disease.
-According to the CDC, the cases of Legionnaires’ disease are increasing2.
+According to the CDC, the cases of Legionnaires’ disease are increasing.

 For the bacteria to be transmitted into the lungs, contaminated water must be aerosolized.
 The water contaminated with Legionella can come from various sources including hot tubs, decorative fountains, cooling towers, showerheads, and sink faucets.
-It is also worth mentioning that a typical home or car are at lower risk for Legionella growth because they do not use evaporative coolers in the air conditioning process 3.
+It is also worth mentioning that a typical home is at lower risk for Legionella due to the regular use of hot water and the lack of cooling towers in the air conditioning process.
 Also, the hot water piping systems of homes are generally less complex.

 To reduce the risk of contracting Legionnaires’ Disease, large buildings should implement a water management plan.
 This is likely something new for building engineers and property managers, so there is often reluctance to set this up if it is not required by law.
 In general, a water management plan includes the following:

 - Identification of areas where Legionella growth is possible

 - Monitoring of control measures